-While I don’t think there is anything wrong with leading a full life, I think that there needs to be an awareness around what that means for your physical health, mental well-being, and your relationships with people you care about.
-Every single part of our lives are made up of choices.
+While I don’t think there is anything wrong with leading a full life, I think that there needs to be awareness around what that means for your physical health, mental well-being, and your relationships with people you care about.
+Every single part of our lives is made up of choices.
 Our careers, our partners, our friends, and our families are all things that we choose to have in our lives.
 Don’t get me wrong, some are not easy choices.
 Some are incredibly difficult choices.
-But they are choices none-the-less.
+But they are choices nonetheless.

 I don’t mean to imply that we have complete control over everything that happens in our lives because we don’t (though control freaks like me would really prefer if we did).
 We do, at least to some extent, have a choice about how we react/handle/approach the things that get thrown at us.

 Here are some examples of different types of ‘busy’ that I hear often:

 - I meet my sister for lunch regularly, even though she always makes me feel bad about myself.